Shiva-Prasad-Naroju/MLflow-tracking/README.md

 # MLflow-tracking
-This project demonstrates the basics of MLflow tracking , a beginner-friendly project and helps in understanding MLflow’s core functionalities.
+This project demonstrates the basics of **MLflow tracking** by training a simple **linear regression model** and logging key details such as:
+- Model parameters
+- Performance metrics (Mean Squared Error)
+- Saved model artifacts